jmenter/JAMSVGImage/README.md

 Use JAMSVGImage and JAMSVGImageView in lots of places where you would normally use UIImage and UIImageView.
 The benefits of using SVG are:

-1. Graphics are scalable to any size
+1. Graphics are scalable and maintain quality at any size
-2. Graphic file sizes tent to be much smaller
+2. Graphic file sizes tend to be much smaller
 3. Built-in "flat look" (haha)

-There are two main ways to use this.
+There are two main ways to use these classes.
 The first is to simply create a new JMSVGImage object and use the drawing methods, like so:

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     [tiger drawInCurrentContext];